Paramartha (Chinese monk): Biography

 Paramārtha was born in 499 CE in the autonomous kingdom of Malwa in central India, at the end of the Gupta Dynasty.
 His given name was Kulanātha, meaning "savior of the family", and his parents were Brahmins belonging to the Bhāradvāja clan.
 His Buddhist name of Paramārtha means "the ultimate meaning," parama: uppermost, artha: meaning.
 In the Buddhist context, this refers to the absolute, as opposed to merely conventional truth.

 Paramārtha became a Buddhist monk in India, most likely in the Sāṃmitīya Vinaya.
 He received support from royalty for his travels to spread the teachings of Buddhism.
 He most likely received royal patronage from Bālāditya II or Kumāragupta III.
 The Maukhari ruler Dhruvasena I may have also supported Paramārtha, as his kingdom was a well-known bastion of the type of Yogācāra teachings advocated by Paramārtha.
+Paramārtha also seems to have associated with Jivitagupta of the Later Gupta dynasty as the latter instructed Paramārtha to provide assistance in the translation of Mahayana texts to a Chinese delegation in 539 CE.

 The first destination of Paramārtha was the kingdom of Funan, or pre-Angkor Cambodia.
 Here in Funan, Paramārtha's reputation grew to the extent that Emperor Wu of Liang sent ambassadors to bring Paramārtha to the Chinese imperial court.
 Paramārtha arrived in China through Guangdong (then called Nanhai) on 25 September 546 CE.23 The conditions of Paramartha's arrival at the capital are described in a Chinese introduction written by Pao Kuei in 597 CE: